ayechanst/platinum-eth/plat-eth/posts/2simpleNFT.md

 Non-fungible tokens.
 There is a lot of information about these on the internet but none that are Platinum-Eth style.

+## "Mint NFT" to "proud owner of NFT"

+Using everything we learned, we will combine concepts to tell the story of a series of transactions made between your EOA, and the NFT minting smart contract.

 ---

 # Checkpoint 3: 💾 Deploy your contract! 🛰